ps605/RTSA_config_eval/README.md

 ![converged_RTSA_C95kco121ij_gif](https://user-images.githubusercontent.com/30126218/193943443-6037a2a0-08df-469d-99ed-ceb3e39c7210.gif)

-[Silvestros P., Athwal G.S and Giles J.W., 2023; Journal of Orthopaedic Research (Under Review)]
+Silvestros P., Athwal G.S and Giles J.W., 2024; Journal of Orthopaedic Research (https://onlinelibrary.wiley.com/doi/full/10.1002/jor.25801)

 This is a project that aims to improve surgical pre-operative planning technology by progressing for pure geometrical surgery planning to functional and biomechanical outcome based planning.